HBC-Saas/Minimalis---E-commerce-Bootstrap-Template/README.md

 # Design Files
-Minimalis was designed in skatch, one of the most popular design tools out there.
-A link to download the source skatch file is included in the package.
+In this version, minimalis theme is designed in sketch but soon we will update by creating in Figma and Adobe XD software.
+After you have purchased these theme into readme file is the link to download design.

 # Workflow